Prag8855/aab/content/guides/blue-card.md

 To get a Blue Card, you need...[^18]

 - [ ] **A job offer in Germany**
     You must [find a job](/guides/find-a-job-in-berlin) before you apply for the Blue Card.[^15] Your employer must be in Germany.
-You must also have...
+The job must be for 6 months or longer.[^24] You must also have...
     - [ ] **A high salary**
         Your salary must be over {{BLUE_CARD_MIN_INCOME|cur}}€ per year (before taxes, without bonuses).[^3] If your job is in [the list of shortage occupations](https://www.make-it-in-germany.com/en/pdfs/list-bottleneck-professions-2023), you salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.[^21] If you graduated less than 3 years ago, you salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.[^32]
     - [ ] **Job experience**